Adjetey Anang: Awards

-Anang has won himself a lot of fans from his role in Things We Do for Love.
-He has also won awards including An Arts Critique and Review Association of Ghana (ACRAG) Talent Award and A Ghana Union of Theatre Societies (GUTS) Best Actor Award.
-He was nominated in the Best Supporting Actor category in the 8th Africa Magic Viewers' Choice Awards for his role in Gold Coast Lounge.
-He has won the Actor of the year at the 2022 Exclusive Men of the Year Africa Awards.
+Anang's role in Things We Do for Love was popular with audiences.
+He has received several awards including the Arts Critique and Review Association of Ghana (ACRAG) Talent Award and the Ghana Union of Theatre Societies (GUTS) Best Actor Award.
+He was nominated for Best Supporting Actor at the 8th Africa Magic Viewers' Choice Awards for his role in Gold Coast Lounge.
+In 2022, he won Actor of the Year at the Exclusive Men of the Year Africa Awards.